iris-GmbH/meta-osselot/README.md

 ### Global configuration

+Global configuration is done in your `local.conf` file or a distro configuration file.

 | Variable | Description | Default value |
 |---|---|---|
 | `OSSELOT_HASH_ALGORITHM` | The hash algorithm used when determining equivalence between source code and curation data | `"md5"` |